Staff

 CEO

-My background is from another health and social care organisation managing large outreach and supported living services.
-Whist there I specialised in setting up services for complex individuals.
+My background is in health and social care, where I managed large outreach and supported living services.
+I specialised in setting up support for individuals with complex needs, and that experience continues to shape my approach today.

 Leah Cork